Three Year Diploma in Psychodynamic Counselling

 Once the applicant has contacted the therapy adviser, (therapy adviser details to be provided on enquiry to Training Co-ordinator), the adviser ascertains which therapist to refer the applicant to.
 After the adviser contacts the therapist to establish whether there is a vacancy, the adviser provides the applicant with the therapist’s name and contact number.
 When the applicant has met with the therapist, the applicant lets the adviser know the outcome.
 If the applicant is accepted onto the course and then becomes a trainee counsellor, it is the trainee’s responsibility to ensure that their therapy continues as required.
 Should an applicant already be in therapy, the applicant needs to ascertain with the Training Coordinator whether their therapist would be BPC approved.
 It may be the case that the therapist doesn’t meet the particular criteria for such approval, and the applicant would need to discuss with the Training Co-ordinator whether to delay application.
 It is recommended that if an applicant decides to change to a BPC approved therapist, this is undertaken after an appropriate and agreed ending with the current therapist.
 Fees for personal therapy are paid by the applicant and agreed between therapist and applicant.
 There will be no charge to the applicant for a referral to a therapist.
 Usually the procedural arrangements are done by telephone.
 However, occasionally it may be necessary for the therapy adviser and applicant to meet.
 If that were the case there would be a fee payable to the adviser.

-The balance of £2695 may be paid in full or in instalments.
-If paying in instalments 3 cheques are remitted together, and post-dated as follows:
+The balance of £3,350 may be paid in full or in instalments.
+If paying in instalments, details of monthly and termly plans will be provided:

-Whether paying in full or in instalments, course fee must be remitted by 31st August 2014.
-Make cheques payable to Enfield Counselling Service.
+Whether paying in full or in instalments, course fee must be remitted by 31st August before term starts.
 Fees are subject to annual review.
 Please discuss with the Head of training any anticipated difficulties before a crisis arise so that a mutually acceptable arrangement can be agreed.

 On accepting an offer of a place on the course, the student enters into a financial contract with Enfield Counselling Service (ECS) and pays an enrolment fee.